JaimeV365/segmentor/docs/components/data-entry/data-entry-module-documentation.md

 ## Overview

-The DataEntryModule is the central component for managing all data input functionality in the Apostles Model Builder application.
+The DataEntryModule is the central component for managing all data input functionality in the Segmentor application.
 It provides a comprehensive interface for both manual data entry and CSV file import, with built-in validation, scale management, duplicate detection, and persistent storage.

 ## Component Architecture